pratish974/tableAddandSort/README.md

 Email
 Marks: English Maths Science

-Note : This is Simple form which you can use to chnage with with your need and enjoy the benifits.
+Note : This is Simple data display and adding page which you can use to chnage with with your need and enjoy the benifits.